 Whether you’re making Perth’s best wedding cakes or whipping up curries for big crowds, there’s nothing like freshly-made food to draw a crowd.
 If you’re a talented cook, your MasterChef skills could be the gateway to starting a business.
 You could even have the opportunity to work from home.

-Before you start to make money online or through other opportunities as a food entrepreneur, it’s important to make sure you have all the right licences and permits in place.
+Before you start to make money online or through other opportunities as a food entrepreneur, it’s important to make sure you have all the right ingredients in place.
 Here are our top tips to help you find the recipe for success.

 Get an appetite for compliance